princeton-nlp/HELMET/README.md

 ```bash
 bash scripts/download_data.sh
 ```
-This will first download the .tar.gz file and the decompress it to the `data` directory.
+This will first download the .tar.gz file and then decompress it to the `data` directory.

 The data is hosted on this Huggingface [repo](https://huggingface.co/datasets/princeton-nlp/HELMET), which stores our preprocessed data in jsonl files and is about 34GB in storage.
 For Recall, RAG, Passage Re-ranking, and ALCE, we either generate the data ourselves or do retrieval, so these are stored in jsonl files, whereas our script will load the data from Huggingface for the other tasks, LongQA, Summ, and ICL.